TopQuadrant/MauiServer/README.md

 This is Maui Server, an HTTP wrapper around the [Maui Topic Indexer](https://github.com/zelandiya/maui).

 Maui Server provides a topic indexing service.
 It automatically determines the main topics of a text, with candidate topics coming from a [SKOS](http://www.w3.org/2004/02/skos/) vocabulary.
-It requires training data--documents with previously assigned topics--to work.
-Maui Server is a Java web application and provides RESTful, JSON-based APIs.
+It requires training data—documents with previously assigned topics—to work.
+Maui Server is a Java web application and provides RESTful, JSON-based APIs (see [API documentation](https://github.com/TopQuadrant/MauiServer/blob/master/API.md)).

 ## Download and Installation